cmanon/wp-strava/readme.txt

 == Description ==

-This plugin uses the Strava API to embed maps and activity for athletes and clubs on your WordPress site.
+This plugin uses the Strava API to embed maps and activities for athletes on your WordPress site.
 Included are several widgets and shortcodes for showing maps and activity summaries.

-= Cron =

-Using WP-Strava 2.0+ requires a working WordPress cron configuration.
-By default, WordPress has a built-in cron system to run scheduled events, but it relies on your website getting frequent visitors.
-The Strava authentication token system expires after 6 hours if not refreshed.
-If you think your site will not get any visitors over the span on 6 hours, you might want to set up a _real_ cron: https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/.
-Setting up this sort of cron is beyond the scope of support for this free plugin, so you should seek assistance through your host.
-Force-running the WordPress cron once an hour is good enough for WP-Strava.

 = Blocks =

-*Available in WordPress 5.0 and up.* Embeds described in this section will only work in the WP Block (Gutenberg) editor.
+*Available in WordPress 5.0 and up.*

+Embeds described in this section will only work in the WP Block (Gutenberg) editor.
 Compatibility with WPBakery, Visual Composer, Elementor, Beaver Builder, etc. may differ.

 == Strava Activity ==

 Embed an activity in any page or post.
-Shows a summary of the activity plus a map if a google maps key has been added.
+Shows a summary of the activity plus a map if a map key has been added.

 Paste in the full activity URL from Strava, such as https://www.strava.com/activities/1793155844 and click "Embed" (pasting a link directly into the editor also works).
 A preview map will be shown in the editor, similar to what will be displayed on the front-end.
 In the side-panel you can select options to show the image only (without the details table), display markers at the start & finish points, and override the system of measure from your default selection under Settings -> Strava.

 == Strava Route==

 Embed a route in any page or post.
-Shows a summary of the route plus a map if a google maps key has been added.
+Shows a summary of the route plus a map if a map key has been added.

 Paste in the full route URL from Strava, such as https://www.strava.com/routes/2326567 and click "Embed" (pasting a link directly into the editor also works).
 A preview map will be shown in the editor, similar to what will be displayed on the front-end.
 In the side-panel you can select options to show the image only (without the details table), display markers at the start & finish points, and override the system of measure from your default selection under Settings -> Strava.